 - Panax ginseng.
 This popular Chinese herb has been shown to improve cognitive performance.

-- Buchang Naoxinton.
+- Buchang Naoxintong.
 This natural blood thinner has been shown to improve outcomes in ischemic stroke patients.
 It should be avoided by patients with a history of hemorrhagic stroke, and anyone with a history of Hemophilia or other blood disorders.

 - Dan Shen.
 Cardiovascular disease is a risk factor for stroke, and Dan Shen may help reduce the disease.
 One study concluded that “the results strongly support the notion that [dan shen] has beneficial therapeutic properties and has a potential of being an effective alternative remedy for the management of [cardiovascular diseases].”

 Important note: Natural blood thinners like buchang naoxinton should not be taken by patients with a history of high blood pressure or hemorrhagic stroke, as it can cause a stroke.
 Use caution when consuming new supplements and always check with your doctor first.

 Home Remedies for Stroke Recovery that Boost Mobility

 Next, we will discuss natural remedies for motor impairments after stroke.

 To improve movement after stroke, your doctor may prescribe certain medication to manage spasticity, or tightness in the muscles.
 While medication can be helpful, it can cause unwanted side effects like mental fogginess and fatigue.
 This pushes some survivors to search for alternative medicine for stroke recovery.

 Fortunately, there are natural ways to improve movement after stroke right from home.
 Here are some of the best home remedies for motor improvement after stroke: